opoupeney/dfg/README.md

 Log on to the console: `http://localhost:3000/console` DreamFace will synchronize its repository on MongoDB.
 The first time you login to the console use `sys/admin` for login and password.
 You will be asked to change the password.
 Change the password and login with the new password.
 Create a tenant for examples `demo`.
 You can leave DreamFace and we can continue the installation.

 When you logged in a (hidden) `.auth.conf` file was created (located into sample/auth).
-Edit this file and copy the `consumer_key` and `consumer_secret values`.
+Edit this file and copy the `consumer_key` and `consumer_secret` values.
 Edit the `sample/comp/app.js` file and set the `consumer_key` and and `consumer_secret` of the compiler and save the file.
 It should look like this after your modification with your own consumer_key and consumer secret_values:

 * consumer_key    : 'b7d94f7d89a2',
 * consumer_secret : '0866b51e983ad2ea13aea768'